komputeshader/DX12SoftwareRasterization/README.md

 ![Buddha scene](https://github.com/komputeshader/DX12SoftwareRasterization/blob/main/BuddhaScene.png)

 # How to build and run:
-1. Clone this repo with git clone https://github.com/komputeshader/DX12SoftwareRasterization.git.
+1. git clone this repo.
 2. Open .sln file with VS.
 3. Build and run using VS.